 While you are required to enter on the specified day and location listed on your permit, you are allowed to stay as long as you’d like and travel anywhere in the Wilderness.
 A permit is only required for the entry date, not each day that you are in the Wilderness.

-You can apply for permits online at www.recreation.gov (search “Boundary Waters Canoe Area Wilderness Reservations”) or by phone (1-877-444-6777, toll free).
-Most entry points and dates are available on relatively short notice.
-You can check permit availability online any time.
+You can apply for permits online at recreation.gov (search “Boundary Waters Canoe Area Wilderness Reservations”) or by phone (1-877-444-6777, toll free).
+You can check permit availability online any time, but reserving well in advance of your trip gives you the best opportunity for your preferred entry point.
 If you’d like to pick your permit up here at Sawbill Canoe Outfitters, select us in the “issuing station” drop down menu: Cooperator Sawbill Canoe Outfitters.
-The default is the Tofte Ranger Station.

 If you prefer, we are happy to reserve a permit for you on your behalf.
 Give us a call at (218) 663-7150 and we can discuss options and determine availability.

-There is a $10 non-refundable fee for reserving a permit, charged by the Forest Service, and a user fee of $16 per adult per trip.
+There is a $6 non-refundable fee for reserving a permit, charged by the Forest Service, and a user fee of $16 per adult per trip.
 Youth, 17 years and under, are $8 per person per trip.
-Golden Access and Golden Age card holders are also $8 per adult per trip.
-Golden cards are available to disabled and senior citizens at any Forest Service office.
+Access Pass card holders are also $8 per person per trip.
+Access Pass cards are available to disabled and senior citizens at any Forest Service office.
 When reserving a permit, make your best guess as to the number of people in your group.
 Changes in group size can be made when the permit is picked up.
-Additional charges or refunds will be charged then at the time the permit is picked up.
+Additional charges or refunds will be completed at the time the permit is picked up.